Lab-Translational-Cancer-Imaging/FGT_segmentation/README.md

 The network assumes only one channel: the pre-contrast MRI.

 For more details regarding applicability of these network weights, we refer to our paper above, as well as for detailed information regarding the training and testing sets.
-Feel free to reach out for any questions.
+Feel free to reach out with any questions.